Merzasphor/MWSE/docs/source/events/mouseButtonDown.md

 # mouseButtonDown

-The mouseButtonDown event fires when a button on the mouse is pressed.
+This event fires when a button on the mouse is pressed.

 ```lua
 --- @param e mouseButtonDownEventData